nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

   </tr>
   <tr>
     <td>Event type</td>
     <td>Select the type of event that will trigger the retention period.
-The list of available event types is defined using a dedicated vocabulary **TBD**.</br>
+The list of available event types is defined using a dedicated vocabulary.</br>
     **Examples:** Contract terminated, Employee left the company, loan repayment, etc.</td>
   </tr>
   <tr>